astropy/halotools/docs/quickstart_and_tutorials/tutorials/model_building/preloaded_models/zu_mandelbaum15_composite_model.rst

 based on ``halo_m200m``:

 >>> model = PrebuiltHodModelFactory('zu_mandelbaum15', threshold=11, haloprop_key='halo_mvir')

+The `Colossus python package <https://bitbucket.org/bdiemer/colossus/>`_ written by Benedikt Diemer can be used to convert between different halo mass definitions.
+This may be useful if you wish to use an existing halo catalog for which the halo mass definition you need is unavailable.

 As described in :ref:`altering_param_dict`, you can always change the model parameters after instantiation by changing the values in the ``param_dict`` dictionary.
 For example,